-A. Nagurney, M. Yu, and Q. Qiang, Papers in Regional Science, in press, where additional background as well as references can be found.
+A. Nagurney, M. Yu, and Q. Qiang, to appear in Papers in Regional Science, where additional background as well as references can be found.

 We assume that the organization (government, humanitarian one, socially responsible firm, etc.) is considering $n_M$ manufacturing facilities/plants; $n_D$ distribution centers, but must serve the $n_R$ demand points.